HanneSoubryVives/PythonProject/README.md

 Install the packages from requirements.txt

 Go to general > settings.py
--> set the databaseFile to the correct location
+-> set the databaseFile to the correct location (relative to project root) -> example database provided in ./database/archery.db
--> example: database/archery.db